internet-of-plants/iop/nodemcu/README.md

 And fill all the constants with the appropriate value

 Then you can deploy the code to the nodemcu using platform-io.

+# TODO

+Grep for "TODO"'s to find the known missing pieces